Certification Application Process

 ABEM begins emailing notifications to approved applicants in mid-July.

-Physicians whose applications cannot be approved by November 3, 2015, will not be able to take the 2015 Qualifying Examination.
+Physicians whose applications cannot be approved by ten business days prior to the Qualifying Exam, will not be able to take the Qualifying Examination.
 If they registered for the examination, ABEM will cancel the registration and the appointment to take the examination, and will refund the examination fee, less a 10% processing fee.

-If a 2015 application is not approved by April 1, 2016, the application will be closed.
+If a current year application is not approved by April 1 of the following year, the application will be closed.
 Physicians with closed applications must reapply no later than the final year of their period of board eligibility if they want to pursue ABEM certification.
 They must meet all the requirements in place at the time they submit the new application, including completion of additional certification requirements.